Baastrup’s Disease

 Are There Any Alternative Treatments for Baastrup’s Disease?

 Alternative treatments can be considered for the management of Baastrup’s Disease, although their effectiveness may vary from person to person.
-Some alternative therapies that have been explored include chiropractic adjustments, physical therapy, acupuncture, and massage therapy.
+Some alternative therapies that have been explored include chiropractic adjustments, physical therapy, and massage therapy.

 Alternative therapies for Baastrup’s Disease